nguyentruongky/nguyentruongky.github.io/_posts/2018-3-30-coinhako-history-demo.md

 ```

 This is the most complicated portion in this demo.
 Other minor codes you can see in the sample on [Github](https://github.com/nguyentruongky/MultiScreensInOneDemo).

-## Conclusion

-This is my thinking about how Coinhako's iOS app handle history screen.
-Not sure it is right or not.
-But this solution can be useful in screens like this.